 The Watering Hole: Golden Beetle, 1744 N.W.
 Market St., 706-2977, BALLARD

 The Atmosphere: Golden Beetle feels like a neighborhood bistro.
-Owner Maria Hines is in the process of painting the blue walls an eggshell color.
-Well, actually, the lighting is pretty dim inside the restaurant, so it could have been more of a custard color for all I know.
-Regardless, the lighting in the place makes everything warm and pretty, so the color of the walls is secondary.
-A group of us arrived as soon as they opened at 5pm on a Tuesday night.
-We weren't the only ones.
-There was a line of people vying for a seat in the bar for happy hour.
-Within two hours, almost all of the wooden tables and chairs in the place were occupied.
+Chef/owner Maria Hines is in the process of painting the blue walls an eggshell color.
+But the lighting in the place makes everything warm and pretty, so the color of the walls is secondary.
+A group of us arrived as soon as they opened at 5 p.m. on a Tuesday night.
+We weren’t the only ones: A line of people was vying for a seat in the bar for happy hour.
+Within two hours, almost all the wooden tables and chairs in the place were occupied.

-The Drink: Hines created two cocktails on the menu the night we went: The Kalymnos and Cap'n Manhattan Crunch.
-She picked the former to make for us that night, named after a rock climbing trip she took where the thyme was abundant.
-"Typical of a cook behind the bar, I basically made a salad in a glass.
-It's cucumber (infused gin), yogurt, and thyme honey and a little bit of lime juice."
-She finished off the drink by misting it with orange blossom oil.
+The Drink: Hines created two cocktails the night we went: the Kalymnos and Cap’n Manhattan Crunch.
+The former is named after a rock-climbing trip she took in a spot where thyme was abundant.
+“Typical of a cook behind the bar, I basically made a salad in a glass.
+It’s cucumber [-infused gin], yogurt, thyme honey, and a little bit of lime juice.”
+She finished the drink by misting it with orange-blossom oil.

-After hearing Hines describe the Cap'n Crunch drink, I ordered one of those, too.
-It's a creamy, sweeter drink made by placing fried hominy in a glass and pouring bourbon milk over it.
-It's like an adult cereal--perfectly boozy and a total wake-me-up.
+After hearing Hines describe the Cap’n Crunch drink, I ordered one too.
+It’s a creamy, sweeter drink made by placing fried hominy in a glass and pouring bourbon milk over it.
+It’s like an adult cereal: perfectly boozy and a total wake-me-up.

 The Verdict: The Kalymnos had a nice body and a wonderful taste.
-Skepticism ensued when Hines mentioned the yogurt, but it added the perfect amount of balance and creaminess.
-The result was a refreshing, super clean, tangy drink with a little touch of sweetness.
-I'm traditionally not a bourbon drinker, but I preferred the Cap'n Manhattan Crunch over The Kalymnos purely because it was fun to drink (it came with a spoon).
+Skepticism ensued when Hines mentioned the yogurt, but it added the perfect balance and creaminess, making a refreshing, super-clean, tangy drink with a little touch of sweetness.
+Yet while I’m traditionally not a bourbon drinker, I preferred the Cap’n Manhattan Crunch to the Kalymnos purely because the former was more fun to drink (it came with a spoon).
 It really did taste like bourbon cream over a crunchy bar snack.
-Both drinks were perfectly balanced.

-As for her future owning a bar someday Hines says, "That'd be a lot of fun.
-At some point I think it would be fun to own a bar, but I have more ideas than I have time."
+As for owning a bar someday, Hines says, “That’d be a lot of fun, but I have more ideas than I have time.”